Even when you have a fantastic video, you need a way to translate views into leads. Wistia’s customizations allow you to do exactly that.

 To help you make more data-driven decisions, we’ve analyzed over 3.6 million customizations of Wistia-hosted videos — including 130,175 Turnstiles from 324,015 videos — looking at exactly how people are using Turnstiles today, and what sets the best apart from the rest.

-When you open up the Customize panel, expand the Timeline Actions menu for more options:
+When you open up the Customize panel, you’ll see the options for Annotation links, Call to Action, and Turnstile:

 Here’s a closer look at what’s available: